T351 Week 1

 We'll be using The Sony HXR NX5U camcorders, which use SDHC cards (or Sony Memory Stick Pro Duo cards).
 Go buy your SDHC cards today.
 Best Buy or TIS should have them.
 Sony says that Class 4 SDHC cards will work but Class 6 is recommended.
 Bring at least one to every lab!
 You will need one this week.

 You are welcome to shoot projects on your own cameras- but for the first week you need to use the Sonys.
-It's important that everyone feels comfortable shooting with professional video cameras like the NX5Us.
+It's important that everyone feels comfortable shooting with actual professional video cameras like the NX5Us.

 500 GB USB portable drive.
 Strongly suggested but not 100% necessary.
 A large drive is needed to move projects from IU to your home system.